 No matter how great your writing is, LLMs can only use what they can crawl and parse, a foundational requirement for LLM optimization.
 Technical barriers like slow load times, heavy scripting, or inaccessible media can prevent AI from consuming your content fully.
 Key considerations:

 - Accessibility features: Implement accessibility best practices like alt text for images, ARIA labels for complex elements, and descriptive link text.
 These not only aid users with disabilities but also help AI.
 For instance, alt text can describe an infographic or chart, so the LLM knows what data it conveys.
-Clear headings and ARIA roles can help an AI agent understand page sections.
-Essentially, if a screen reader can navigate your site easily, an LLM likely can too.

 Content Freshness and Maintenance

 - Keep content updated: Regularly review and refresh your pages, especially statistics, references, or time-sensitive facts.
 If your article was published a while ago, add new insights from the past year or clarify that the info is still valid.
 Up-to-date content is a critical signal – models (and the algorithms feeding them) prefer not to serve stale or potentially incorrect info.
-For example, if you have a blog post on a technology trend from 2024, updating it to reflect 2025 developments (and indicating “Last updated Oct 2025”) can significantly increase its credibility to an AI looking for current information.

 - Use timestamps and revision history: As mentioned, show last updated dates on the page.
 Some sites even include a brief change log for major updates.
 This transparency can be parsed by AI and certainly is noticed by users.
-It conveys that the page content is actively maintained.
-Research suggests that when an AI “detects that content is regularly maintained, it’s more likely to pull and cite it” in answers.
-This aligns with common sense: a page updated last week is a safer bet for accurate info than one untouched since 2018.

 Summary of LLM-Friendly Page Practices